Got Junk? Exploring the Best Types of Junk Removal For You

 How to Assess the Value of Your Property Donations

-Publication 561 from the IRS helps to determine the value of donated property.
+Publication 561 from the IRS helps to determine the value of your donated property.
 This includes all donations other than cash.
 Selecting a tax filing service could save you time and money by helping to value your items.
 They work by gathering pricing information from auction websites and thrift stores, as well as manually.

 Which types of junk removal are right for you?
-In short, if it’s recyclables, books, or home décor, municipal waste services or a donation center might be your best bet!
+In short, if it’s recyclables, books, or home decor, municipal waste services or a donation center might be your best bet!
 However, if you don’t have a local waste service provider, locate nearby landfills and recycling plants.
-Certainly opt to make it a community effort and pile together your items or carpool to these facilities.
+Certainly, opt to make it a community effort and pile together with your items or carpool to these facilities.
 Additionally, to save time and prevent damage to your things or personal injury, research reputable junk removal services.
 Whatever your junk disposal needs, we hope you find your perfect option.”

 Article accessed from Junk Removal Authority.